More Articles

 Sources & References

 • 3.
 Bruce KR, Pihl RO.
-Forget "drinking to forget": enhanced consolidation of emotionally charged memory by alcohol.
+Enhanced consolidation of emotionally charged memory by alcohol.
 Exp Clin Psychopharmacol.
 1997 Aug;5(3):242-50.
 PubMed

 • 4.
-Barberger-Gateau P, Raffaitin C, Letenneur L, Berr C, Tzourio C, Dartigues JF, Alpe'rovitch A. Dietary patterns and risk of dementia: the Three-City cohort study.
+Barberger-Gateau P, Raffaitin C, Letenneur L, Berr C, Tzourio C, Dartigues JF, Alpe'rovitch A. Dietary patterns and risk of dementia.
 Neurology.
 2007 Nov 13;69(20):1921-30.
 PubMed

 • 6.
 Verghese J, Lipton RB, Katz MJ, Hall CB, Derby CA, Kuslansky G, Ambrose AF, Sliwinski M, Buschke H. Leisure activities and the risk of dementia in the elderly.
 N Engl J Med.
 2003 Jun 19;348(25):2508-16.
 PubMed